We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Note: The detailed EYPP Receipt Report, available by clicking on the Detail Report button in the School Census window, lists all your pupils along with their Basis for EYPP Eligibility.

 - they receive the universal 15 hours entitlement (funded hours) and either

 - Class Type

 This needs to be completed for all pupils in primary schools.
-Information may not have been brought forward from the last term.
+As this is the first census in the new academic year Information may not have been brought forward from the last term.
 You therefore need to check this panel and ensure that data is entered for all your pupils.

 Pupils in a designated nursery class should be recorded with a class type of “Nursery” whilst all other pupils should be recorded as “Other” (even if it contains nursery age pupils).